 BEST PROBIOTICS FOR SIBO

-One of the most effective natural treatment for SIBO is the use of probiotics.
+One of the most effective natural treatments for SIBO is the use of probiotics.

 1. Bacillus coagulans

-This gram-positive bacteria has the ability to pass through the stomach in its spore form and multiply rapidly in the intestines.
+These gram-positive bacteria have the ability to pass through the stomach in their spore form and multiply rapidly in the intestines.
 This helps in the elimination of pathogenic organisms while replenishing the quantity of desirable microorganisms.

 2. Saccharomyces boulardii

 There are numerous studies published on the benefits of this non-pathogenic yeast.
 It is resistant to stomach acid as well as bile, and pancreatic juices.
-This makes it an excellent support for both the upper and lower gastrointestinal tracts’ microbiome.
+This makes it an excellent support for the microbiome of both the upper and lower gastrointestinal tracts.
 Saccharomyces boulardii has also been proven as a relief for diarrhea, IBS, and other intestinal and bowel infections.
 Saccharomyces boulardii can be taken along with antibiotics with no problem which makes it especially useful for SIBO.